-The OPR-J377-KR2-15 Data Acquisition and Processing Report (DAPR), previously submitted with survey H12739, details equipment and vessel information as well as data acquisition and processing procedures.
+The OPR-J377-KR2-15 Data Acquisition and Processing Report (DAPR), submitted with this survey, details equipment and vessel information as well as data acquisition and processing procedures.
 There were no vessel or equipment configurations used during data acquisition that deviated from those described in the DAPR.